-Prominent bearers of the family name Diederich during this time period were Christoph Leopold Diederichs, who was the justice advisor and member of the state council of Prussia.
+Notable figures of the time with the name Diederich were Christoph Leopold Diederichs, who was the justice advisor and member of the state council of Prussia.
 Carl Anton Diederichs was the city director to Herford.
-Bernhard Carl Diederichs was president...
+Bernhard Carl Diederichs was president of...

 Much of German history has been shaped by the state of Prussia.
 It was an enduring military power until after the Second World War.
 At that time, the state was abolished altogether and its land divided between the Soviet Union, Poland, East Germany and West Germany.
 While some Prussians were content to remain in those countries, others moved away, many of them migrating to North America.
 They entered the United States mostly through Philadelphia, moving on to Ohio, Texas, Illinois, California, New York, and Maryland.
 Others went to Canada, settling on the prairies and in the province of Ontario.
 Among those of this surname listed in various historical records were:

 Diederich Settlers in United States in the 18th Century